 - weight changes.

 Some side effects are associated with specific drugs.
 For example the bleomycin drug in ABVD can cause a cough or breathlessness.
-Let your doctor know straight away if this occurs during or after treatment has been completed.
+Let your doctor know straight away if this occurs during or after treatment.

 Also, the dacarbazine drug in ABVD may cause some pain at the spot where it’s given.
 If this happens there are things which can be done to help, so you should tell your nurse or doctor immediately if you feel pain.